 Although the Derwent flows through the beautiful and predominately rural Lake District National Park, the catchment is not without its problems.
 Many of the rivers and streams in the catchment have been artificially straightened and modified in the past in a misguided attempt to get water off the land quicker.
 Currently, over 50% of it’s area has been found to be in unfavorable condition due to issues such as poor river management and invasive species.

-The overall target for the catchment is to avoid the deterioration of the natural habitats and the species contained within them and to maintain to restore:
+The overall target for the catchment is to avoid the deterioration of the natural habitats and the species contained within them and to restore:

 |Derwentwater.
 Credit: Val Corbett|